marziehsepehr/goclass/todoList/README.md

 **Behaviors:**
 - Create a new category
-- List user categories with progresses
+- List user categories with progress
-- Edit a categoty
+- Edit a category